Definitions / Commonly Used Ingredients / Charcuterie

 We offer gluten and dairy-free cauliflower crust; because of the quantity of flour-dust in our pizza oven & other pizza area surfaces, we cannot guarantee a 100% gluten-free environment who have celiac disease.
 As a pasta alternative, we offer risotto.

 Below are descriptions of our commonly used ingredients; we make almost everything house each day with high-quality, fresh ingredients.

 We use shellfish harvested within one week–check our chalkboards to see where they are sourced from and for harvest dates on our shellfish!
 Outsourced ingredients *asterisk.

 We use an Italian imported 00 flour in our pizza dough and daily bread for three reasons: one, it’s finely ground, and two, it has a lower gluten content than most flours.
 The “00” refers to the texture of the flour: Italian flours are classified by number according to how finely ground, from the roughest ground “Tipo” 1 to 0, and the finest, 00.
 Lastly, it’s authentic, and it tastes better.

 *CAULIFLOWER PIZZA CRUST

 Cauliflower & non-GMO mix: corn starch, rice flour, potato starch, dextrose, vegetable fibers: psyllium, fructose, inulin, emulsifier, stabilizer: sorbitol non-GMO yeast & non-GMO extra virgin olive oil, non-GMO brown cane sugar, non-GMO sea salt

-chorizo sausage, made from coarsely chopped pork and pork fat, seasoned with garlic, pimento – smoked paprika – and salt.
+chorizo sausage is made from coarsely chopped pork and pork fat, seasoned with garlic, pimento – smoked paprika – and salt.

-The taste has the signature of Italy, but grown and canned in CA, USA.
+The taste has the signature of Italy but is grown and canned in CA, USA.
 These sun-ripened tomatoes are freshly ground and then canned unpeeled, leaving bits of tomato skins throughout, resulting in a most flavorful sauce.

 Sourdough starter, imported 00 flour, Sir Galahad flour, salt, yeast, water, EVOO